the-carlisle-group/Acre-Desktop/README.md

 ## The APLSource Folder

 The APLSource folder contains the APL Source code.
-Each APL item, be it a class, namespace script, function or variable, is in a .dyalog text file, in a folder hierarchy that mimics the namespace structure.
+Each APL item, be it a class, namespace script, function or variable, is in a UTF-8 encoded text file with one of ten or so specific filetypes, in a folder hierarchy that mimics the namespace structure.

 ### Casing